Hidesaburō Ueno: Life and career

 Ueno was born on January 19, 1872, in Hisai-shi (present-day Tsu), Mie Prefecture.
-In 1895, he graduated from Tokyo Imperial University's agriculture department, and in the same year, he entered graduate school to study agricultural engineering and farm implement research.
-He finished his graduate work on July 10, 1900, and he began teaching at Tokyo Imperial University, as an assistant professor.
+In 1895, he graduated from Tokyo Imperial University's agriculture department, and then entered graduate school to study agricultural engineering and farm implement research.
+He finished his graduate work in July 1900 began teaching at Tokyo Imperial University, as an assistant professor.
 In 1902, he became an associate professor in the agricultural university.
+He studied in France, Germany, and the United States from 1907 to 1910 and developed an irrigation system no one else could replicate.

+Ueno is known as the pioneer of agricultural engineering in Japan.
+He trained over 3,000 people in that field, including most of the heads of the cultivated land in every prefecture in Japan.
+His students were very devoted to him and started a memorial fund after he died.

 He made efforts toward the education of technical experts in the field of arable land readjustment: studying drainage and reclamation engineering.
 Technology of the arable land readjustment was used for the imperial capital revival, after the 1923 Great Kantō earthquake.

 In 1916, he became Professor of Imperial University at the university agriculture department, and he took charge of the agricultural engineering lecture.
 He provided a program of agricultural engineering specialization in the agriculture department.
-Ueno died of a cerebral hemorrhage on May 21, 1925, while he was giving a lecture.
+Ueno died of a cerebral aneurysm infarction on May 21, 1925, while in the office of a colleague, not while giving a lecture nor in a faculty meeting, though he had been at a faculty meeting that morning.
 Ueno was later buried at Aoyama Cemetery.